ysharplanguage/FastJsonParser/README.md

 Of course, I welcome your informed input and feedback.

-Please read and accept the [LICENSE](https://github.com/ysharplanguage/FastJsonParser/blob/master/LICENSE.md), or else, do not use this library.
+Please read and accept the terms of the [LICENSE](https://github.com/ysharplanguage/FastJsonParser/blob/master/LICENSE.md), or else, do not use this library.

 <a name="Interface"></a>